RichEwin/Portfolio/week-one.md

 **Plans to achieve**

-- Attend workshops on Debugging and TDD.
+- Attend workshops on debugging and TDD.
 - Work through a weekly challenge using objects and methods (Boris Bikes) collaboratively whilst adopting TDD.
 - Work through a weekend challenge (Airport) using objects and methods within a TDD environment.
 - Pair daily on various challanges and ask my pairing partner for feedback at the end of each session.
 - Debug 2 Ruby programs (Boris Bikes and Airport) which will include multiple syntax and testing errors.
 - Research and understand encapsulation and SRP.
 Then use these principles in my programs (Boris Bikes and Airport).

-**Evidence**

 **Daily Goals**

 Tuesday

-- GOAL:
+- GOAL: Understand how to debug something.
-- PLAN:
+- PLAN: Attend debugging workshop and work through debuggung exercises solo.
 - EVIDENCE:

 Wednesday

-- GOAL:
+- GOAL: Obtain a better understanding of TDD.
-- PLAN:
+- PLAN: Attend the TDD workshop, research best practices and understand the syntax and methods used to create tests.
 - EVIDENCE:

 Thursday

-- GOAL:
+- GOAL: Become better at pair programming.
-- PLAN:
-- EVIDENCE:
+- PLAN: Ask my partners to provide feedback after each pairing session.
+- EVIDENCE: I created a pairing feedback from and will review the results weekly.

 Friday

-- GOAL:
+- GOAL: Research and explain basic OO princaples.
-- PLAN:
+- PLAN: Use encapsulation and single-responsiblity principal when completing 2 Ruby programs (Boris Bikes and Airport).
 - EVIDENCE:

 ## End of week evaluation